 That can sound like a sweet gig once you realize how many products there are in the world these days—and how many companies need help getting their products noticed amid all that competition!

 Product management can be an exciting career choice because there's always something new happening in this fast-paced industry.
-Product managers have to stay on top of trends and make sure they know what customers want before anyone else does.
+Product managers have to stay on top of trends, conduct market research and make sure they know what customers want before anyone else does.

 Sound like fun but don't know how to get started?
 We're here to help.
 Let's dig in.

 Product management is the process of managing a product from conception to launch and continuing to iterate new features.

 The product manager will be responsible for how the product looks, how it works, how much it costs, and how it's marketed.
 If you like being involved in all aspects of a product, a product manager role may be a great fit you.

 Product managers are required in software development, software marketing, software sales, software finance, information technology (IT), or other fields that provide services related to software products such as video game design, computer graphics design (CAD) or computer-aided manufacturing (CAM).